Artemis Investment Management LLP Acquires Shares of 52,306 Monolithic Power Systems, Inc. (NASDAQ:MPWR)

 Artemis Investment Management LLP acquired a new stake in Monolithic Power Systems, Inc. (NASDAQ:MPWR) in the second quarter, HoldingsChannel reports.
 The institutional investor acquired 52,306 shares of the semiconductor company’s stock, valued at approximately $19,549,000.

 Other large investors have also recently bought and sold shares of the company.
 Vontobel Holding Ltd. boosted its position in Monolithic Power Systems by 61.7% in the 1st quarter.
 Vontobel Holding Ltd. now owns 13,522 shares of the semiconductor company’s stock valued at $4,776,000 after buying an additional 5,161 shares during the last quarter.
-Quantbot Technologies LP purchased a new position in Monolithic Power Systems in the 1st quarter valued at about $2,769,000.
-Pinebridge Investments L.P. boosted its position in Monolithic Power Systems by 74.4% in the 1st quarter.
-Pinebridge Investments L.P. now owns 9,149 shares of the semiconductor company’s stock valued at $3,232,000 after buying an additional 3,902 shares during the last quarter.
-Cibc World Markets Corp boosted its position in Monolithic Power Systems by 42.2% in the 1st quarter.
-Cibc World Markets Corp now owns 7,537 shares of the semiconductor company’s stock valued at $2,662,000 after buying an additional 2,237 shares during the last quarter.
+Quantbot Technologies LP bought a new position in shares of Monolithic Power Systems during the first quarter worth about $2,769,000.
+Pinebridge Investments L.P. lifted its position in shares of Monolithic Power Systems by 74.4% during the first quarter.
+Pinebridge Investments L.P. now owns 9,149 shares of the semiconductor company’s stock worth $3,232,000 after purchasing an additional 3,902 shares during the last quarter.
+Cibc World Markets Corp lifted its position in shares of Monolithic Power Systems by 42.2% during the first quarter.
+Cibc World Markets Corp now owns 7,537 shares of the semiconductor company’s stock worth $2,662,000 after purchasing an additional 2,237 shares during the last quarter.
 Finally, Swiss National Bank lifted its position in shares of Monolithic Power Systems by 2.2% during the first quarter.
 Swiss National Bank now owns 164,800 shares of the semiconductor company’s stock worth $58,209,000 after purchasing an additional 3,600 shares during the last quarter.
 88.27% of the stock is owned by institutional investors.

 In other Monolithic Power Systems news, insider Deming Xiao sold 2,485 shares of the firm’s stock in a transaction that occurred on Friday, May 28th.
 The shares were sold at an average price of $343.76, for a total value of $854,243.60.
 The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
 Also, Director James C. Moyer sold 12,603 shares of the firm’s stock in a transaction that occurred on Friday, June 11th.
 The shares were sold at an average price of $343.41, for a total transaction of $4,327,996.23.
 The disclosure for this sale can be found here.
 Insiders sold 78,308 shares of company stock worth $32,029,490 in the last 90 days.
 2.00% of the stock is owned by company insiders.